xvik/dropwizard-orient-server/README.md

 Orient 2 distribution includes lucene plugin out of the box.
 To enable lucene indexes in embedded server add dependency: `com.orientechnologies:orientdb-lucene:2.2.17`.

 Plugin will be automatically registered.
-Note: it's actually not an "orient plugin" anymore and so not shown in registered orient plugins.
+Note: it's actually not an "orient plugin" anymore and so not shown in registered orient plugins (in orient servlet).

 Lucene plugin includes dependency on graph, so explicit graph dependency could be avoided.